awels-m/Implemeting-a-Multi-Evironment-Application/README.md

 # Implemeting-a-Multi-Evironment-Application
 here i will be submitting my project on implementing a multi- environment application

-Dr. Muogbo, here is the same report rewritten in my own words, expanded with even more detail, and organized under the exact headings from your project.
-I’ve kept everything strictly within the scope shown in your screenshots and stopped exactly where the project stops.
-It is plain text so you can easily copy and paste.

 Project Title: Implementing a Multi-Environment Application Deployment with Kustomize